 Guard911® Improves Active Shooter Tactical Time & Reduces Notification Time

 Guard911®, SchoolGuard®, and CampusGuard911™ active shooter mobile panic button apps were engineered by law enforcement officers and technology experts with a psychological approach to active shooter emergencies.
 Guard911 mobile safety apps were designed to overcome situational awareness confusion, improve tactical time, and reduce law enforcement notification time with an early warning system for armed intruder tragedies.

 Guard911 active shooter panic button technology is simple and powerful.

 - Approved staff download the chosen Guard911 app to their smartphones.

 - In the event of violence, an armed intruder, or active shooter, users press the RED panic button icon on the screen, which is front-and-center.

-- An alert is immediately sent to the Hero911® network of participating federal, state, and local law enforcement officers, on and off duty, who are near the property.
+- An alert is immediately sent to the Hero911® network of participating federal, state, and local law enforcement officers who are near the property.

 - The app also simultaneously speed-dials 911 and connects the user to emergency services.